CubedNetwork/fabulously-optimized-wiki/getting-shaders.md

 ### Fabulous shaders

-"Fabulous shaders" are vanilla shaders that work by enabling _Fabulous!_ graphics in video settings and getting a specific resource pack. _May or may not work in FO._
+"Fabulous shaders" are vanilla shaders that work by enabling _Fabulous!_ graphics in video settings and getting a specific resource pack. _May or may not work in FF._

 * [Fabulousity shader resource pack](https://github.com/ScottoMotto/Fabulousity#fabulousity)